Synchronization of two coupled massive oscillators in the time-delayed Kuramoto model: Abstract

 \section{Abstract}

-We examine the impact of time delay on two coupled phase oscillators within the second-order Kuramoto model, which is relevant to the operations of real-world networks that rely on signal transmission speed constraints.
+We examine the impact of time delay on two coupled massive oscillators within the second-order Kuramoto model, which is relevant to the operations of real-world networks that rely on signal transmission speed constraints.
 Our analytical and numerical exploration shows that time delay can cause multi-stability within phase-locked solutions, and the stability of these solutions decreases as inertia increases.
 In addition to phase-locked solutions, we discovered non-phase-locked solutions that exhibit periodic and chaotic behaviors, depending on the amount of inertia and time delay.
-Our results suggest that this system has the potential to create patterns similar to epileptic seizures.

 \begin{quotation} Synchronization of two over-damped phase oscillators coupled by the time-delayed Kuramoto interaction has been studied, using linear stability analysis~\cite{ schuster1989mutual}.
 For the case of two identical oscillators, It has been shown, that for all values of time delay, there are one or several phase-locked solutions.
 Here, we show that inertia tends to destabilize some stable solutions of the first-order Kuramoto model and convert them to solutions with periodic or chaotic dynamics.
 Moreover, introducing a difference in the natural frequencies of the two oscillators leads to a rich variety of dynamical behaviors. \end{quotation}